hackclub/outernet/README.md

 This encouraged people to build as many projects as they'd like during the event.
 It also gave the group a collective goal; we'd all win if the board was filled (in contrast to one project being selected as the definite "winner").

 At the end of the event, on Sunday, we had demos!
 We gathered everyone in the town square.
-To begin, people wrote their final ships on a big piece of cloth.
+To begin, people wrote their final ships on the big piece of cloth.
 Then, people set up stations to demo their projects.
 Everyone had a board like this:

 <img width="600" src="https://github.com/hackclub/outernet/assets/39828164/48ee9803-256d-441e-8b74-327767845bfb">